CAPS FAQs

 Further information regarding disability accommodations can be obtained from the Center for Educational Access.
 Contact the CEA at ada@uark.edu or visit their offices located at 209 in the Arkansas Union.

-Congratulations on completing that phase of treatment.
-We would be happy to meet with students to see if our services or a referral to a provider in the community would be most helpful.
-Unfortunately, we may not be able to provide all of the student’s treatment ourselves as intensive, ongoing outpatient treatment for issues such as an addiction or eating disorders goes beyond the services CAPS can provide.
+CAPS is available to meet with students post-hospitalization to see if our services or a referral to a provider in the community would be most helpful.
+Unfortunately, we may not be able to provide all of a student’s post-hospitalization treatment needs at CAPS.
+Intensive, ongoing outpatient treatment for issues such as an addiction or eating disorders goes beyond the services CAPS can provide.
 In the event that CAPS is not an appropriate follow-up option for students, we can help the student get connected to appropriate resources.

-The student engaged in services at CAPS is the only person that can initiate the release of his or her mental health record.
+The student engaged in services at CAPS is the only person who can initiate the release of their mental health record.

 We are happy to release mental health records to other clinical providers.
 If a student plans to transfer care to another provider, once that therapeutic relationship is established, then the student may sign a release of information to send records to the new provider.